-- Which domains should be allowed or blocked in Skype for Business?
+- Which domains should you allow or block in Skype for Business?

-- What types of content that cannot or should not be stored in O365?
+- What types of content should you not (or cannot) store in O365?

 - Who can (and should) extend an invitation to an external user?

 You may also find that your organization does not have policies in place that address the sharing of content with external users except through email.
-If this applies to your organization, it’s important that your Office 365 tenant is configured to limit external sharing until the proper policies and controls can be put into place, limiting the risk to the organization.
+If this applies to your organization, you must configure your Office 365 tenant to limit external sharing until the proper policies and controls can be put into place, limiting the risk to the organization.

 What Are Some Information Security Risks?

-While external sharing is a great way to extend your organization to your partners, suppliers, and perhaps even your customers, there are risks that must be accounted for.
+While external sharing is a great way to extend your organization to your partners, suppliers, and perhaps even your customers, you must account for certain risks.